 There is an amazing twist in the plot, the organizers are awarding this beautiful medal to every rider who makes it to the end, the basic idea is this is not the race and everybody is the winner.
 This medal will surely be motivating us more to complete this challenge, I call this an x2 motivation Boost, I feel like I am twice as much motivated than before 😉

-Update: The event is over, the ride was awesome, for me it was more fun than last year, since I was riding alone last year but this time I was in a team.
+Update: The event is over, the ride was awesome, for me, it was more fun than last year since I was riding alone last year but this time I was in a team.
 I met lots of fellow riders from Mudtrailers and made some new friends too.

 I started off alone, but I got lost in Machhegaun ko ukalo and then I raced towards Balambu.
 I met a group of riders there.
 I think we were the last group of 75K and we group of 4 started our journey as a team.
-We managed to match up with The Mudtrailers around Dharmasthali and our team got even bigger.
+We managed to catch up with The Mudtrailers around Dharmasthali and our team got even bigger.
 By that time we were about 10 riders.
-We completed the whole trail together, had fun, sharing funny jokes, past moments, incidents, knowing each others.
+We completed the whole trail together, had fun, sharing funny jokes, past moments, incidents, knowing each other.
 Overall the long ride felt really short when it came to an end.